Hand walking your horse – keep it safe!

 Make hand walking safe with these tips!

 - Use a whip if you need to.
 I like to carry a dressage whip in the left hand for the unruly character.
 I can activate the hindquarters, and it also can be used as a barrier for the shoulders so there’s no jumping ahead of me.
-I have also known horses that are absolute bonkers to hand walk until you carry the whip - you may never use it, but they know it’s there!
+I have also known horses that are absolutely bonkers to hand walk until you carry the whip – you may never use it, but they know it’s there!

 - Always turn to the RIGHT.
 This is a good habit to get into, you will need to turn right while jogging a horse for the Veterinarian or at an FEI event.
 It reinforces your leadership and reminds them to turn away from us, not into us.

 - Use a chain if you think you are going to need one.
 Fit is critical.
-Use caution, some horses can react quite spastically to chains!
+Use caution, some horses can react quite spastically to chains.
 If you are unsure, ask for help.
-As always - you must release after a yank!!
+As always – you must release after a yank.
 Otherwise, you enter the “there is no way the human will win tug of war”.

 - If you really think your horse will be a nutter, put a bridle on.
 I prefer to use both reins to lead, you will get more even control with the bit.

 - Always use a lead rope.
 I see folks moving their horses just a few feet from cross tie to stall or wash rack without a lead rope, I have also seen those very folks have broken fingers, runaway horses, and dislocated shoulders.
-I’m not gonna lie, it’s hard for me not to say “I told you so!”.
+I’m not gonna lie, it’s hard for me not to say “I told you so!”

 - Don’t be afraid to use your voice.
-Reward with a “good boy” when he’s walking well!
+Reward with a “good boy” when he’s walking well.
 This makes the walk more enjoyable for him.
 You may need to growl when he needs to be checked back if this is something your horse understands.

 - The more you practice good hand walking behaviors, the easier it is to do.
-Your horse will also have his good behavior reinforced!!
+Your horse will also have his good behavior reinforced.